truenas/documentation/content/SCALE/SCALECLIReference/System/CLITrueCommand.md

 #### Description
 The `config` command does not require entering a property argument.
 Enter the command then press <kbd>Enter</kbd>.
 The command returns a dictionary with the system-assigned ID number for the TrueCommand configuration, the API key, remote IP address, and enabled and service status.

 #### Usage
 From the CLI prompt, enter:

 <code>system truecommand config</code>

-{{< expand "Command Example" "v" >}}
+{{< nest-expand "Command Example" "v" >}}
 ```
 system truecommand config
 +-------------------+----------------------------------+